don1997/csm/README.md

 ### Goal
 Create prototyp with the following features:
 * User auth x
-* DB Design and CRUD
+* DB Design and CRUD X
-* user-snippet relationship
+* user-snippet relationship X
-* Basic front end app to put it all together.
+* Basic front end app to put it all together. ~

 ---